 - Being responsive to their needs

-Doing those things will help you earn some repeat customers.
+Doing these things will help you earn some repeat customers.
 You can use those happy clients to do some written or video testimonials and to pass along referrals.

-After you get some leads, learn as much as you can about their business before deciding that they’re a good fit.
+After you get some leads, learn as much as you can about their business before deciding if they’re a good fit.
 If they are, reach out with a call.
-The next steps are:

 - Walking them through your process

-- Give them a chance to ask questions or express objections
+- Giving them a chance to ask questions or express objections

-- Follow up with a personalized email, give them a call, or drop in
+- Following up with a personalized email, giving them a call, or visiting them in person

-And, you can always generate business leads with your Facebook ads!
+- And, you can always generate business leads with your own Facebook ads